CAMPSMITH/Warren/README.md

 ---

 ## Overview of the Analysis
-In this analysis, several automated trading techniques are evaluated to optimize the return of trading *iShares Currency Hedged MSCI Emerging Markets ETF*.
+In this analysis, several automated trading techniques are evaluated to enhance the return of trading *iShares Currency Hedged MSCI Emerging Markets ETF*.

 ### Data Preparation
 Historical *iShares Currency Hedged MSCI Emerging Markets ETF* OHLCV data spanning from 2015-01-15 through 2021-01-22 was obtained and read into a dataframe.